jeanjerome/archetype-demo/README.md

 # archetype-demo
-Creation of a multi-module app from multiple Maven archetypes.
+Creates a multi-module app depending on multiple and specialized Maven archetypes (by tier or functionality).

 ## How to test it?